 Kansai and JAPC submitted plans for decommissioning to the NRA in February 2016 for approval.
 The amount of wastes arising is estimated in each application.
 JAPC estimates about 40 tonnes of high-level waste, 1990 tonnes of intermediate-level waste and 10,760 tonnes of low-level waste being included in the Tsuruga total.
 In April 2015 the All Japan Council of Local Governments with Atomic Power Stations (Zengenkyo) submitted a written request to METI, asking the national government to work responsibly on the decommissioning of nuclear power plants and to develop appropriate regulatory standards.

-Kyushu will decommission and dismantle Genkai 1 over 28 years, to 2043, at a cost of JPY 36.4 billion.
+Kyushu submitted plans for decommissioning in December 2015, and it plans to decommission and dismantle Genkai 1 over 28 years, to 2043.
 To 2021 used fuel will be unloaded and some transferred to the Rokkasho reprocessing plant by 2029.
 Then the secondary steam supply system will be dismantled, followed by the main reactor vessel and internals and the steam generators all by 2036.
 The containment and buildings will be demolished over 2037 to 2043.
 Some 7000 tonnes of highly radioactive materials will result, along with 800 t low-level wastes and 2000 t of concrete and other very low-level wastes.

-Chugoku plans to decommission and dismantle Shimane 1 over 30 years to 2045, and has filed an application with the NRA to this end.
+Chugoku plans to decommission and dismantle Shimane 1 over 30 years to 2045, and in May 2016 filed an application with the NRA to this end.
 The reactor itself will be dismantled from 2030.

 Japanese reactors being decommissioned

 ||11/78 - 2/09

 ||3/71 - 3/11